sdh07/X-Creation-Prompts/Value Message Framework.md

      - Remove unnecessary adjectives, fillers, and redundancies.
      - Use concrete, vivid language and avoid clichés.
      - Provide at least three specific editing suggestions to enhance clarity.
-  - **(CR)** Reviews the messaging for clarity and challenges assumptions by posing potential client objections.
   - **(AC)** Facilitates iterative reviews and incorporates your feedback.

 *Command to Transition:* `/proceed_step6`